Storm Damage 911 Storm restoration, matched fast

 Escambia County, FL

-Storm restoration in Pensacola
+Storm damage restoration in Pensacola

 Pensacola is the westernmost major city in Florida's Panhandle, a historically rich port city in Escambia County that has been on the direct receiving end of some of the Gulf Coast's most destructive storms.
 Hurricane Ivan in 2004 drove a 10 to 15 foot surge that destroyed more than 6,000 homes in the county; Hurricane Sally in 2020 pushed surge flooding from Pensacola Pass into downtown streets and caused nearly $312 million in damage.
 The county's history of Opal, Frederic, Ivan, and Sally reflects a pattern that is not coincidental - the bay's orientation and the Gulf's warm shallow waters make this one of the most persistently storm-exposed coastlines in the southeast.
 Storm Damage 911 connects Pensacola homeowners with vetted, licensed local contractors for a free wind, surge, and flood damage assessment.